Dutch & English language courses

 • Interact in a simple way provided the other person talks slowly and clearly and is prepared to help.

-14 weeks, from February 13th 2017 until mid-June , twice a week on Monday and Wednesday.
+16 weeks, from September 18th 2017 until mid-January , three times a week on Monday, Wednesday and on Saturday.
 You are expected to spend around 1 ½ to 3 hours a week on self-study.

 Dutch intermediate -